-Other Income (Expense), net
+Other Income (Expense), Net

-Other income (expense), net consists primarily of interest income, interest expense and gains and losses from foreign currency transactions.
+Other income (expense), net consists primarily of interest income, interest expense, gains and losses on investments and gains and losses from foreign currency transactions.

-Provision for (Benefit from) Income Taxes
+Provision for Income Taxes

 Provision for income taxes consists primarily of state income taxes in the United States and income taxes in certain foreign jurisdictions in which we conduct business.
-As of January 31, 2021, we had net operating loss ("NOL") carryforwards for federal, state, Irish and U.K. income tax purposes of approximately \$1.2 billion, \$1.1 billion, \$384.0 million and \$22.1 million, respectively, which begin to expire in the year ending January 31, 2028 for federal purposes and January 31, 2021 for state purposes.
-Ireland, U.K. and the U.S. federal losses for the years after January 31, 2018 allows NOLs to be carried forward indefinitely.
+As of January 31, 2024, we had net operating loss ("NOL") carryforwards for U.S. federal and state, Irish and U.K. income tax purposes of approximately \$2.1 billion, \$2.0 billion, \$781.5 million and \$64.6 million, respectively, which begin to expire in the year ending January 31, 2028 for U.S. federal purposes and January 31, 2025 for state purposes.
+Operating losses in the United States, for years after January 31, 2019, in Ireland and the U.K. may be carried forward indefinitely.
 The deferred tax assets associated with the NOL carryforwards in each of these jurisdictions are subject to a full valuation allowance.
 Under Section 382 of the U.S. Internal Revenue Code of 1986 (the "Code"), a corporation that experiences an "ownership change" is subject to a limitation on its ability to utilize its pre-change NOLs to offset future taxable income.
-The Company also has federal and state research credit carryforwards of \$52.9 million and \$4.1 million, respectively, which begin to expire in the year ending January 31, 2029 for federal purposes and January 31, 2025 for state purposes.
+We also have U.S. federal and state research credit carryforwards of \$133.4 million and \$11.8 million, respectively, which begin to expire in the year ending January 31, 2029 for federal purposes and January 31, 2025 for state purposes.
+Beginning in fiscal year 2023, provisions in the U.S. Tax Cuts and Jobs Act of 2017 require the Company to capitalize and amortize research and development ("R&D") expenditures rather than deducting the costs as incurred.
+As the result of the new R&D capitalization effective in fiscal year 2023, the capitalized amounts resulted in a decrease of the current year net operating loss.
+Capitalized R&D expenditures are deductible as amortized in future periods.
+Therefore, the Company recorded a deferred tax asset for the capitalized R&D expenditures.

 Utilization of the federal NOL carryforwards and credits may be subject to a substantial annual limitation due to the ownership change limitations provided by the Code, as amended and similar state provisions.
-The annual limitation, should the Company undergo an ownership change, may result in the expiration of federal or state net operating losses and credits before utilization, however the Company does not expect any such limitation to be material.
+The annual limitation, should we undergo an ownership change, may result in the expiration of U.S. federal or state net operating losses and credits before utilization; however we do not expect any such limitation to be material.

-Highlights for the Years Ended January 31, 2021, 2020 and 2019
+Highlights for the Years Ended January 31, 2024, 2023 and 2022

-For the years ended January 31, 2021, 2020 and 2019, our total revenue was \$590.4 million, \$421.7 million and \$267.0 million, respectively.
-Our net loss was \$266.9 million, \$175.5 million and \$99.0 million for the years ended January 31, 2021, 2020 and 2019, respectively.
-Our operating cash flow was \$(42.7) million, \$(29.5) million and \$(42.0) million for the years ended January 31, 2021, 2020 and 2019, respectively.
-Our free cash flow was \$(59.1) million, \$(35.0) million and \$(48.8) million for the years ended January 31, 2021, 2020 and 2019, respectively.
-See the section titled "Liquidity and Capital Resources-Non-GAAP Free Cash Flow" below.
+For the years ended January 31, 2024, 2023 and 2022, our total revenue was \$1,683.0 million, \$1,284.0 million and \$873.8 million, respectively.
+The increase in total revenue was primarily driven by an increase in subscription revenue from our Direct Sales Customers.
+Our net loss was \$176.6 million, \$345.4 million and \$306.9 million for the years ended January 31, 2024, 2023 and 2022, respectively, driven primarily by higher sales and marketing spend and research and development costs.
+Our operating cash flow was \$121.5 million, \$(13.0) million and \$7.0 million for the years ended January 31, 2024, 2023 and 2022, respectively.